ajakate/beemoviefier/README.md

 # beemoviefier

-beemoviefier is a command line tool to help you create your own *"X, but every time Y happens it gets faster"* videos, originally inspired by this [gem](https://www.youtube.com/watch?v=W31e9meX9S4&t=177s).
+beemoviefier is a command line tool to help you create your own *"X, but every time Y happens it gets faster"* videos, originally inspired by [this gem](https://www.youtube.com/watch?v=W31e9meX9S4), titled *"The entire bee movie but every time they say bee it gets faster"*

 It's been six years since this meme was popular but I think it deserves a renaissance.
 For the uninitiated, it essentially starts with a movie, song, or video clip at normal speed and slowly speeds up by multiplying factor every time a certain word is said or a certain thing happens, often ending up unintelligible by the end.